-- Philosophy questions the nature and extent of knowledge and truth: How is knowledge different from belief or opinion?
+- Philosophy questions the nature and extent of knowledge and truth: How is truth different from belief or opinion?
 What does it mean to "prove" something?
-What is proof of knowledge based upon?
-Sensory experience?
-Abstract rules or principles?
+Is knowledge based upon sensory experience, abstract rules, or something else?
 Are there limits to what can be known?

-- Many questions concern the foundations and implications of other disciplines: What is a scientific explanation?
-What sort of knowledge of the world does science provide?
-Do scientific theories, such as evolutionary theory, or quantum mechanics, compel us to modify our basic philosophical understanding of, and approach to, reality?
-What makes an object a work of art?
-Are aesthetic value judgments objective?
+- Many philosophical questions concern the foundations and implications of other disciplines: What is a scientific explanation?
+What knowledge of the world does science provide?
+Do scientific theories such as evolutionary theory, or quantum mechanics, compel us to modify our understanding of reality?

-There are as many philosophical questions as there are areas of human inquiry.
-But the key to philosophy, and what makes it so significant for a good education, is that philosophy does not merely aim to master a body of facts but to teach how to think, speak, and write clearly and sharply through any set of facts.
-Studying philosophy is learning in its most valuable and elemental form: how to read critically, analyze and assess arguments, discern hidden assumptions, think imaginatively and creatively, and how express one's position precisely in both speech and writing.
+The scope of philosophical thought is limited only by the bounds of imagination and human inquiry.
+What makes philosophy so vital, is that philosophy does not simply aim to master a given set of facts but to teach students how to think, how to speak, and how to write clearly when questioning those sets of facts.
+The study of philosophy is a process of learning how to read critically, analyze arguments, discern hidden assumptions, think creatively, and how to precisely express one's position in both speech and writing.

 An undergraduate degree in philosophy is academically rigorous.
-It is excellent preparation for law and medicine, as well as a spectrum of entry-level positions in business, public service and more.
-Read more and watch a video about the advantages of studying philosophy.
+It is excellent preparation for law and medicine, software development, as well as a spectrum of entry-level positions in business, public service and more.
+Read more about the advantages of studying philosophy.